vm109/knowledge-confluence/golang/go_mod.md

 ### go mod
-- what did you understand by go mod?
+- what is the purpose of go.mod?
-- It is a package manager for go project
+    - go mod maintains the relative path to the project
+    - go mod maintains the dependecies and the versions of the dependencies within go mod.

 - some useful commands in go mod
 ``` bash